CameronBeneteau/Tenacious_Tanks/README.md

 February 5th, 2018: Cameron finished angle and movement inputs from users.

 February 6th, 2018: Cameron created the turning process.
-Each player has a selection phase and shooting phase.
+Each player has a selection phase and a shooting phase.
 Tailai created and implemented turn images for each user.

 February 7th, 2018: Cameron finished the movement restriction for tanks.
 (Can only move up to 50 pixels left or right during the selection phase)